weaversa/cryptol-course/labs/Language/Basics.md

 Cryptol **inferred** (from the value definition) that the function just takes a single 5-bit bitvector.

-Say we accidentially added the wrong type:
+Say we accidentally added the wrong type:

 ```comment
 funType0 : [4] -> [12]